 1/4 cup fresh squeezed lime juice

-For frozen margarita: Combine rhubarb puree, tequila and lime juice in a blender with 2 cups ice.
+For frozen margarita: Combine rhubarb syrup, tequila and lime juice in a blender with 2 cups ice.
 Blend until smooth.
 Pour into sugar-rimmed glasses.

 1 cup sugar

-4. Allow to cool slightly before use.
+- Allow to cool slightly before use.
 I made it the night before and stashed it in a mason jar in the fridge overnight.
-It makes just a little over 3 cups of puree or 2 cups of simple syrup.
+It makes just a little over 3 cups of simple syrup.